IELTS Test Writing

 What to Expect in the IELTS Test Writing Sections

-The IELTS test consists of four sections that aim to measure the prowess of an individual in the English language.
-The IELTS test is a standardised test administered in most parts of the world to assess the English language capabilities of individuals.
+The test consists of four sections that aim to measure the prowess of an individual in the English language.
+This is a standardized test administered in most parts of the world to assess the English language capabilities of individuals.
 The IELTS is the abbreviation for the International English Language Testing System.
 The test has two modules.
-The first is the Academic module that is taken by students who want to pursue a career in the countries that have English as the first language and the second module is the General Training module that is for the candidates who require a general certificate to assess their prowess in the English language.
+The first is the Academic module that is taken by students who want to pursue a career in countries that have English as the first language and the second module is the General Training module that is for the candidates who require a general certificate to assess their prowess in the English language.

 1. Listening test